xdhoomework/mark1/README.md

 ✔ Immersive Design — Modern responsive interface with cinematic visuals.

 ## 🧠 Academic Implementation (DSA)
-This project serves as an academic prototype demonstrating the practical application of Data Structures and Algorithms (DSA) in a real-world scenario.
+This project serves as an academic prototype demonstrating the practical application of User Interface Design (UID) and Data Structures and Algorithms (DSA) in a real-world scenario.